pbv-public/js-schema/README.md

     })
 ```

-## Long Examples
+## Examples
 Examples can be provided via the `examples()` API.
 It takes an array of
 examples.
-For a long example, an array of strings can be provided and they will
+Each example processed like desc (i.e., you can provide formatting
-be joined by a space character.
+options).
 ```javascript <!-- embed:test/unit-test-schema.js:scope:testLongExamples -->
   testLongExamples () {
     const intWithExamples = S.int